Skip to Main Navigation | Skip to Content

-There are three MSE degree programs available in the Department of Educational Foundations & Literacy:
+There are two MSE degree programs available in the Department of Educational Foundations & Literacy:

-The MSE in Literacy Education degee is designed to address the standards determined by the International Reading Association (IRA) and the MSE degrees in K-12 Education and Secondary Education are designed to address the five propositions of accomplished teaching as prescribed by the National Board for Professional Teaching Standards (NBPTS).
+The MSE in Literacy Education degee is designed to address the standards determined by the International Reading Association (IRA) and the MSE Curriculum & Instruction options are designed to address the five propositions of accomplished teaching as prescribed by the National Board for Professional Teaching Standards (NBPTS).

 The following requirements apply to MSE degree programs listed above -- A student may apply a maximum of six hours of graduate study in EDFL Special Projects courses.
 (Students must consult and get approval from their graduate advisor for exceptions).
 A maximum of 12 graduate semester hours taken prior to the development of a program of study at Central and approved by the student's graduate program advisor may be accepted on a program of study.
 EDFL 5900 or an advisor-approved alternative research course must be taken within the first 12 hours of a program.